Wedding Etiquette 101: How to Be a Good Bridesmaid + Wedding Guest

 It IS possible to do it wrong.

 I love non-traditional weddings.
 Pink wedding dresses leave me breathless.
-Intimate ceremonies with no more than 20 guests gives me all the feels.
+Intimate ceremonies with no more than 20 guests give me all the feels.
 A couple dancing barefoot with a burger in hand from a food truck makes me smile with jealousy and delight.
 Yes, I'm an outspoken proponent of breaking ALL of the wedding rules.
 Because why should you feel obligated to follow a tradition that started before you were even born?!

 Never ever, ever complain about your bridesmaid dress.
 Ever.